bettersg/call-home-site/src/pages/donors.md

     background_color: none
     grid_gap_vert: medium
     background_image_size: cover
+    subtitle: "Hear from our migrant workers "
-    subtitle: We ran a closed pilot with 60 migrant workers in the past 2 months.
+    title: We ran a closed pilot with 60 migrant workers in the past 2 months.
       Here’s what they have to say.
 Help more of them call their loved ones back home.
-    title: Hear from our migrant workers
     padding_bottom: medium
     grid_gap_horiz: medium
     type: grid_section